slingner/scott-lingner-portfolio/README.md

 # Scott Lingner's Portfolio + Blog

-These are some of my recent projects highlighting my skills building interactive web applications from the ground up.
+Showcasing recent projects and posts highlighting my skills in building interactive web applications from the ground up.

 Feel free to reach out if you'd like to collaborate on a project!

 ## Deployed App: